LODSContent/ChallengeTemplates/Boilerplate/AWSDisclaimer.md

->[!ALERT] Amazon Web Services (AWS) is a dynamic, constantly evolving environment.
-Although we strive to keep the lab content aligned with the current Azure environment, you you may find that the challenge instructions and guidance may not be exactly the same as what you encounter in the AWS UI.
-Please make allowances for this dynamic environment.
-In most cases, you should be able to complete the main goals of the lab.
+[!NOTE] Amazon Web Services (AWS) is a dynamic, constantly evolving environment.
+As you complete your Challenge Lab, you may find that the provided guidance is not identical to what you encounter in the AWS environment.

->
->If you do encounter a misalignment between the AWS UI and the lab instructions, please let us know by using the feedback mechanisms at the end of the lab so that we may update the content in as timely a manner as possible.
+If you do encounter a difference between AWS and the Challenge Lab instructions, please let us know by submitting feedback directly to <a href="mailto:challengefeedback@learnondemandsystems.com?Subject=LODS%20Challenge%20Feedback%20for%20Lab%20@lab.LabProfile.Id"target="_top">challengefeedback@learnondemandsystems.com so that we may update the content in as timely a manner as possible.